-The namelist group section also honors the special variable '.remove' which may be set to a list of names.
+As a legacy, the namelist group section also honors the special variable '.remove' which may be set to a list of names.
 Any variables listed in the '.remove' variable will be deleted from the namelist group definition.

-While '.remove' is useful to suppress default settings that must not be present for the experiment setup, currently there is no way to resurrect a removed setting in a later setup level.
+Note that, while '.remove' is useful to suppress default settings that must not be present for the experiment setup, currently there is no way to resurrect a removed setting in a later setup level.
 Therefore, its use in model setups is strongly discouraged.